Gardner81/sports-outcome-models/README.md

 Probability models for sports results, written in Python.

-Football scores and a gamma running-time model for horse racing.
-A sumo tournament simulation will be added later.
+Football, horse racing, and a sumo-style round robin

 ## Football scores